maslenkou/figma-graph-calculator/README.md

 <br />

 # Figma Graph Calculator
-Visualize any math functions by rendering their graphs right in Figma!
+Visualise any math functions by rendering their graphs right on Figma canvas!
 Turn any mathematical expressions and functions into editable bezier curves in seconds.
-Simply enter the function you want to visualize, for example, *f(x) = sin(x)*, press Insert, and enjoy the rendered graph right in your Figma file.
+Simply enter the function you want to visualise (e.g. sin(x+1)*cos(x)^2), press Insert, and enjoy the rendered graph right in your Figma file canvas.
 <br />

 <!-- ## 🚀  Quick start